Farhad R. Alavi

 In addition to trade compliance, Mr. Alavi also advises clients on enforcement/defense matters related to U.S. sanctions and export controls.
 These include criminal defense litigation matters related to violations of the International Emergency Economic Powers Act (IEEPA).
 He has also provided expert opinion for litigation on issues relating to the application of U.S. sanctions laws.

 Mr. Alavi’s corporate law experience spans a range of such areas such as international joint venture, distribution, and financing agreements.
-He has particular experience in the oil & gas, defense, finance, health care, food, and hospitality industries, and is especially well-versed in issues related to projects and dealings involving key emerging and frontier markets, including China, Latin America, and the MENA region, with emphasis on the Gulf Cooperation Council (GCC) states, as well as on Sharia-compliant financing.
+He has particular experience in the energy, defense, finance, health care, food & beverage, and hospitality industries, and is especially well-versed in issues related to projects and dealings involving key emerging and frontier markets, including China, Latin America, and the MENA region, with emphasis on the Gulf Cooperation Council (GCC) states, as well as on Sharia-compliant financing.

 Mr. Alavi received his LL.M. in Banking & Financial Law from Boston University School of Law, where he served on the Annual Review of Banking and Financial Law journal.
 He received his J.D. from George Mason University School of Law.
 During law school, he studied at University College London (UCL) and the Johns Hopkins University School of Advanced International Studies (SAIS), and interned at the Organization of Economic Cooperation and Development (OECD).
 Mr. Alavi received his B.A. in Economics and International Relations from Tufts University.

 Born and raised in Virginia, Mr. Alavi maintains native fluency in Persian (Farsi), is fluent in Spanish, and has knowledge of German and Arabic.
 He also maintains the U.S. Sanctions weblog.
 Mr. Alavi has served multiple terms on the national Board of Directors of the Iranian-American Bar Association (IABA).
-He is also a member of the International Bar Association (IBA).
+He is also a member of the International Bar Association (IBA) and the American Chamber of Commerce (AmCham) Abu Dhabi Chapter.

 Representative Transactions (including at previous law firms):